benbalter/schedule-discussion-posts-action/README.md

 in the draft post.
 If the author specified does not have a corresponding token, the Action will try to use the default token, but will warn you that the author is not set up correctly when you do a dry run.

+## Troubleshooting

+If you encounter any issues, please check the following:

+1. Re-run the action with debug logging enabled
+1. Ensure branch protection rules / rulesets are not preventing the action from deleting the post once published